KKR & Co. Inc. (NYSE:KKR) Shares Acquired by Accuvest Global Advisors

-Accuvest Global Advisors increased its stake in shares of KKR & Co.
-Inc. (NYSE:KKR – Get Rating) by 5.3% in the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 90,536 shares of the asset manager’s stock after purchasing an additional 4,575 shares during the period.
+Accuvest Global Advisors grew its position in KKR & Co.
+Inc. (NYSE:KKR – Get Rating) by 5.3% in the third quarter, according to the company in its most recent disclosure with the SEC.
+The firm owned 90,536 shares of the asset manager’s stock after acquiring an additional 4,575 shares during the period.
 KKR & Co.
-Inc. accounts for approximately 2.7% of Accuvest Global Advisors’ investment portfolio, making the stock its 7th biggest position.
+Inc. comprises approximately 2.7% of Accuvest Global Advisors’ investment portfolio, making the stock its 7th biggest position.
 Accuvest Global Advisors’ holdings in KKR & Co.
-Inc. were worth $3,893,000 at the end of the most recent reporting period.
+Inc. were worth $3,893,000 at the end of the most recent quarter.

-Several other hedge funds have also recently modified their holdings of KKR.
-Asset Management One Co.
-Ltd. raised its holdings in KKR & Co.
-Inc. by 5.3% in the 2nd quarter.
-Asset Management One Co.
-Ltd. now owns 239,427 shares of the asset manager’s stock valued at $11,083,000 after acquiring an additional 12,055 shares during the last quarter.
-United Capital Financial Advisers LLC raised its holdings in KKR & Co.
-Inc. by 1.8% in the 1st quarter.
-United Capital Financial Advisers LLC now owns 403,045 shares of the asset manager’s stock valued at $23,566,000 after acquiring an additional 7,149 shares during the last quarter.
-Canada Pension Plan Investment Board raised its holdings in KKR & Co.
-Inc. by 1,739.7% in the 1st quarter.
-Canada Pension Plan Investment Board now owns 483,425 shares of the asset manager’s stock valued at $28,266,000 after acquiring an additional 457,147 shares during the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank raised its holdings in KKR & Co.
-Inc. by 2.5% in the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 81,705 shares of the asset manager’s stock valued at $3,782,000 after acquiring an additional 1,998 shares during the last quarter.
-Finally, Cambridge Trust Co. raised its holdings in KKR & Co.
-Inc. by 136.7% in the 1st quarter.
-Cambridge Trust Co. now owns 710 shares of the asset manager’s stock valued at $42,000 after acquiring an additional 410 shares during the last quarter.
+Other large investors have also modified their holdings of the company.
+Institute for Wealth Management LLC. raised its position in shares of KKR & Co.
+Inc. by 2.0% during the 2nd quarter.
+Institute for Wealth Management LLC. now owns 9,928 shares of the asset manager’s stock worth $460,000 after purchasing an additional 194 shares during the last quarter.
+Chicago Partners Investment Group LLC raised its holdings in KKR & Co.
+Inc. by 1.0% in the 2nd quarter.
+Chicago Partners Investment Group LLC now owns 23,508 shares of the asset manager’s stock valued at $1,304,000 after acquiring an additional 223 shares during the last quarter.
+Laidlaw Wealth Management LLC raised its holdings in KKR & Co.
+Inc. by 6.0% in the 1st quarter.
+Laidlaw Wealth Management LLC now owns 4,830 shares of the asset manager’s stock valued at $282,000 after acquiring an additional 275 shares during the last quarter.
+Kestra Private Wealth Services LLC raised its holdings in KKR & Co.
+Inc. by 2.5% in the 1st quarter.
+Kestra Private Wealth Services LLC now owns 11,513 shares of the asset manager’s stock valued at $673,000 after acquiring an additional 278 shares during the last quarter.
+Finally, Visionary Wealth Advisors raised its holdings in KKR & Co.
+Inc. by 4.3% in the 2nd quarter.
+Visionary Wealth Advisors now owns 7,304 shares of the asset manager’s stock valued at $338,000 after acquiring an additional 300 shares during the last quarter.
 Institutional investors and hedge funds own 53.85% of the company’s stock.

+In other KKR & Co.
+Inc. news, major shareholder Kkr Group Partnership L.P. sold 32,842,183 shares of the stock in a transaction that occurred on Tuesday, November 22nd.
+The shares were sold at an average price of $9.41, for a total transaction of $309,044,942.03.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+39.34% of the stock is owned by company insiders.

 Analyst Ratings Changes